Inside LA - The Los Angeles Lowdown

 Many articles and documentaries will breathlessly tell you that he was spotted dropping his bloody clothes in the dumpsters out back when he returned from his nightly excursions.
 It sounds dramatic, but it never happened.
 How do I know?
 Because he always wore the same clothes, that’s how so many witnesses identified him – and why he stank to high heaven (because he didn’t even undress to wash).
 It does say something about the clientele of the Cecil though that someone like Ramirez could have stayed there for some time and none of them even noticed him.

-Bearing all this in mind you can imagine that, in February 2013, when residents at the hotel began to complain about the tap water looking cloudy and tasting weird, the hotel management weren’t particularly concerned.
+Bearing all this in mind you can imagine that, in February 2013, when residents at the hotel began to complain about the tap water looking cloudy and tasting weird, the front desk wasn’t particularly concerned.
 In fact, management completely ignored these murmurings of discontent until the water pressure began to drop.
-At that point a maintenance worker examined the roof water tanks and discovered the decomposing body of a young woman inside one of the tanks.
-She’d been there for nearly three weeks.
+At that point a maintenance worker examined the roof water tanks and discovered the decomposing body of a young woman inside one of them.
+She’d been floating in it for nearly three weeks.

 Further investigation revealed that the deceased was a Canadian tourist by the name of Elisa Lam, a guest of the hotel which, at the time, had created a separate budget hostel section of the building and branded it Stay On Main.
 Then an elevator surveillance video, recorded on the night that it seems she died, was found.
 In the video Lam is seen jumping in and out of the elevator and talking to someone else – a person that cannot be seen.
 Some have speculated that she was on drugs, but the autopsy found none in her system.
 Nor were there any signs on her body of a physical struggle or injuries.